A Little Song and Dance: Design

 The dream sequence was choreographed by van Amstel and begins in black and white, before transitioning to color.

 Music

 The dance number used in the dream sequence was an original song from lyricist David Zippel and series composer Christopher Lennertz, in conjunction with Butters and Fazekas.
 Titled "Whatcha Gonna Do (It's Up to You)", the single was performed by Atwell and Gjokaj along with the Hollywood Studio Symphony, and was released on iTunes on March 18, 2016.

 Release

 Broadcast

 "A Little Song and Dance" was first aired in the United States on ABC on February 23, 2016.
+Hulu acquired exclusive U.S. subscription-streaming rights to both seasons of the series on November 29, 2017.
+The entire show migrated to Disney+ at the platform's US launch on November 12, 2019, and was included in its UK and Ireland debut catalogue on March 24, 2020.

 Reception

 Ratings

 In the United States the episode received a 0.8/2 percent share among adults between the ages of 18 and 49, meaning that it was seen by 0.8 percent of all households, and 2 percent of all of those watching television at the time of the broadcast.
 It was watched by 2.50 million viewers.